 Problems with spammers and other user-agents

 The IP addresses used by Googlebot change from time to time.
-The best way to identify accesses by Googlebot is to use the user-agent (Googlebot).
-You can verify that a bot accessing your server really is Googlebot by using a reverse DNS lookup.
+Googlebot identifies itself with a user-agent string, but this can be spoofed; the best way to identify accesses by Googlebot is to use a reverse DNS lookup.

 Googlebot and all respectable search engine bots will respect the directives in robots.txt, but some nogoodniks and spammers do not.
 Report spam to Google.